Skip to main content

 Was Mary Ann the only person to receive money from reruns?

-In the early ’60s, television actors received a standard contract for a flat rate for every episode in which they performed.
-They also would receive a residual payment for the first five reruns of that episode.
-After the fifth episode aired, they wouldn’t see any more money.
+In the early ’60s, television actors received a standard contract for a flat rate for every episode they performed in.
+They also received a residual payment for the first five reruns of that episode.
+After the fifth episode aired, they didn’t receive any more money.

 According to legend, the entire cast of Gilligan’s Island signed the traditional contract, except for Wells.
 The popular girl next door had a business-savvy husband, Larry Rosen, who also happened to be her talent agent.
 He advised Wells to request an amendment to the residual clause, and producers agreed to her terms, never thinking the series would remain in syndication for almost 60 years.